supreet11agrawal/Proposal/Proposal.md

 * Continue with Markov Chain implementation in Sympy
 * Theoretical research and start working on implementation of other stochastic processes
+* Discuss and develop ways of implementing a general class for Random walks in Sympy

 __July 8 - July 15__ _(Week 7)_

 * Adding test cases of Markov Chains
 * Start on implementation of Simple Random Walk
+* Theoretical research on Random Walk on a Half line and discussion with mentor about possibilities of including them in Sympy
 * Completion of Stage 3

 __July 15 - July 22__ _(Week 8)_

 * Adding test cases for Simple Random Walk and checking for vulnerabilities and thus improvement
+* Development of more formal methods for implementation of 2D Random Walks
 * Buffer Period : Completion of the remaining work and documentation improvement before Phase 2 Evaluation

 ***